Blog Layout

 Bottom Line

 Breaking a month to month lease in California involves many legal nuances, as do many areas of California's landlord-tenant law.
 It’s vital to know what your rights are as prospective landlords, when you run into this issue.
-That way, you’ll avoid unnecessary legal costs or complications.
+That way, you’ll avoid unnecessary legal costs notice or complications.

 Do you still have some questions regarding a security deposit, lease agreement or anything else that would require the expert help of one of the great property management companies?
 If so, Peak Residential can help.
 We’ve been helping homeowners with their property management needs since 1982.